climate-refarm/registry/README.md

 **This repository tracks the current state of [Climate Refarm's](https://www.climaterefarm.com) projects and credits through a public ledger**.
 Our goal is to allow anyone to view and audit the lifecycle of each carbon credit.

 ## Terminology
-- **Carbon credit**: A token that represents of `1 ton of CO₂-eq` emission reductions or removals.
+- :one: **Carbon credit**: A token that represents of `1 metric ton of CO₂-eq` emission reductions or removals.
 Each carbon credit is uniquely identified by a serial number.
-- **Project**: A project that reduces or removes emissions.
+- :evergreen_tree: **Project**: A project that reduces or removes emissions.
 Projects periodically *issue* carbon credits based on their measured environmental impact.
 Each project has a unique identifier in this registry.
-- **Ledger**: A spreadsheet for tracking carbon credits and their attributes
+- :clipboard: **Ledger**: A spreadsheet for tracking carbon credits and their attributes

 ## Tracking Projects